 The first thing you need to do is install and activate the WPForms plugin on your website.
 Click here to get started with WPForms, and if you need a little help, you can learn how to install a WordPress plugin here.

 Once WPForms is installed, navigate to WPForms » Add New from your WordPress admin area.
-This reveals the form templates page, where you can choose from a variety of form types.
+This reveals the form templates page, where you can choose from various form types.

-It’s easy to split any type of form into a multi-step form with WPForms, so let’s look at how to do that with a contact form.
+It’s easy to split any form into a multi-step form with WPForms, so let’s look at how to do that with a contact form.

 Go ahead and give your form a name and click the Simple Contact Form template.